Zhan Hong's page

 I was a big fan of all the beers in Armenia and Georgia.
 They were mostly lagers, crisp and light.
 We also drank a lot of Kompot.

-The next photo features a dish we loved, and a dish we disliked...
-Veal ojakhuri (fried veal, with potato) and lobiani (bean-filled pastry).
+The next photo features a dish we disliked, and a dish we loved...
+Lobiani (bean-filled pastry) and Veal ojakhuri (fried veal, with potato).
 It's not so much that lobiani was bad, but rather we had so much leftover, and kept joking about ordering more lobiani everywhere we went.

 Itinerary